okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/events-api-migration/index.md

 See [Transferring Data to a Separate System](/docs/reference/api/system-log/#transferring-data-to-a-separate-system) and the general information on [Link Headers](/docs/reference/api-overview/#link-header) for additional details.

-## Event Type mappings
+## Event type mappings

-The listing in the [Event Type catalog](/docs/reference/api/event-types/#catalog) describes the complete relationship between the Events API and System Log API Event Type systems.
-It describes how Event Types of one system map to the other, making it an invaluable resource for the migration process.
+The listing in the [Event type catalog](/docs/reference/api/event-types/#catalog) describes the complete relationship between the Events API and System Log API Event type systems.
+It describes how event types of one system map to the other, making it an invaluable resource for the migration process.

-> **Important:** Going forward, the Events API isn't tracking new Event Types added to the System Log API.
+> **Important:** Going forward, the Events API isn't tracking new event types added to the System Log API.
 For this reason, we highly recommend upgrading to the System Log API.

 ## Resources